RudyMartin/dsai-2025/outline/1-PreCamp-Setup/costs_labs.md

 ---

-Breakdown of Lab  Kit Costs
+Breakdown of Lab  Kit Costs (Assuming we assign students into 6 Groups to cut costs.
+Currently we our out of pocket on all this and  soliciting help.)

 ---